andrew/ultimate-awesome/README.md

 - [awesome-layer-2](https://github.com/Awesome-Layer-2/awesome-layer-2) - All the layer 2 projects.
 - [awesome-fairness-in-ai](https://github.com/datamllab/awesome-fairness-in-ai) - A curated list of awesome Fairness in AI resources.
 - [research-papers](https://github.com/linsa-io/research-papers) - Awesome Research Papers.
-- [awesome-adk-agents](https://github.com/sri-krishna-v/awesome-adk-agents) - Curated collection of AI agents built with Google’s Agent Development Kit (ADK): templates, best practices, and production-ready examples for research, business, automation, education, and more.
 - [awesome-ruby-china](https://github.com/liukun-lk/awesome-ruby-china) - A collection of excellent topics.
 - [awesome-elementor](https://github.com/lukecav/awesome-elementor) - A collection of third party add-ons for the Elementor page builder plugin.
 - [awesome-linux-dev](https://github.com/madbob/awesome-linux-dev) - A collection of awesome Linux applications and tools for developers.
-- [Awesome-ReVanced](https://github.com/Jman-Github/Awesome-ReVanced) - A curated list of all ReVanced and Morphe resources, patches and projects!.
 - [awesome-pretrained-stylegan](https://github.com/justinpinkney/awesome-pretrained-stylegan) - A collection of pre-trained StyleGAN models to download.
 - [awesome-crawler-cn](https://github.com/liinnux/awesome-crawler-cn) - 互联网爬虫，蜘蛛，数据采集器，网页解析器的汇总，因新技术不断发展，新框架层出不穷，此文会不断更新.
 - [awesome-free-saas](https://github.com/LlamaGenAI/awesome-free-saas) - An awesome list of  free SaaS (software as a service) for you.
 - [awesome-egocentric-vision](https://github.com/Sid2697/awesome-egocentric-vision) - A curated list of egocentric (first-person) vision and related area resources.
+- [awesome-adk-agents](https://github.com/sri-krishna-v/awesome-adk-agents) - Curated collection of AI agents built with Google’s Agent Development Kit (ADK): templates, best practices, and production-ready examples for research, business, automation, education, and more.
 - [awesome-MIM](https://github.com/ucasligang/awesome-MIM) - Reading list for research topics in Masked Image Modeling.
 - [Awesome-VQVAE](https://github.com/wenhaochai/Awesome-VQVAE) - A collection of resources and papers on Vector Quantized Variational Autoencoder (VQ-VAE) and its application.
 - [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.